pixiephreak/pixiephreak.github.io/README.md

 Changes are made to index.html in order to optimize images and inline critical css.
 Optimizations are made to views/js/main.js in order to increase scrolling background pizzas to 60 fps and

 Optimization of index.html is achieved primarily by using Grunt tasks (['clean', 'mkdir', 'responsive_images', 'critical', 'imagemin']).
-See Gruntfile.js
+See Gruntfile.js or package.json.

 Changes to views/js/main.js are noted in comments.
 See lines: